How much does NetSuite cost per month?

 User licensing is where many companies get surprised on pricing.
 NetSuite offers several license types at different price points, and choosing the right mix matters.

-Full user licenses ($99-199/month) give complete access to whatever modules you've licensed.
+Full user licenses ($129-199/month) give complete access to whatever modules you've licensed.
 These users can create, edit, and view records, run reports, and access dashboards.
 This is what most employees who work in NetSuite daily will need — your finance team, operations staff, sales reps using CRM.
+Note: Oracle raised the base full-user license from $99 to $129/month — a roughly 30% increase that caught many existing customers off guard during renewals.

 Employee self-service licenses ($15-25/month) are much cheaper but much more limited.
 These work for employees who just need to submit expenses, enter timesheets, or view their own information.
 They can't access core ERP functions.
 We recommend these for field employees or staff who only touch the system occasionally.